nushell/nupm/docs/design/README.md

     - generate documentation
 - `nupm publish`
     - publish package to a repository
-    - NOT SUPPORTED FOR NOW: the repository will be a *GitHub* repo with packages submitted by PRs to start with
+    - **NOT SUPPORTED FOR NOW**: the repository will be a *GitHub* repo with packages submitted by PRs to start with

 - `nupm overlay new`
     - create a new global overlay (Python's virtual environment style)